 They are usually only listed in foot/endnotes unless it is published somewhere.

 Listed below are both the foot/endnote and the bibliography entry, in that order.
-Foot/endnotes recieve a first line (one tab or .5" indent, which should be automatic in Word), and the bibliography recieves a hanging indent.
+Foot/endnotes receive a first line (one tab or .5" indent, which should be automatic in Word), and the bibliography receives a hanging indent.
 Be sure you are looking at the correct one.

 Harry Blackmun, interview by Ted Koppel and Nina Totenberg, Nightline, ABC, April 5, 1994.

 Blackmun, Harry.
 Interview by Ted Koppel and Nina Totenberg.
 Nightline.
 ABC.
 April 5, 1994.

 Joshua de Vries, interview by the author, May 15, 2013.